maurges/every-rust-gui-library/notes.md

 that's stupid.
 I wonder if there's a standalone rust library for native file dialogs which one would use, but I don't want to look for one now.

+Once again I'm reminded that people shitting on haskell because of immutability are retards.
+It's the exact same in rust!
+It's because structs with data and structs with behaviour are different!

+Ok, added saves and loads.
+I'm tired of this so I'm not exploring how to do native dialogues, just use a builtin location.
+It was pretty easy to do, but I ran into the "problem" from the paragraph above.
+More like stupidity that this library forces me to do it.
+Also I forgot to add "redraw" and it didn't redraw, ugh.
+And it seems that, again, consecutive presses of "load" don't redraw it, even though the state is changed, and the button is pressed.
+So this is very unreliable.

 ## Dominator

 What a name.